NinjaRMM/dundie-awards/README.matts-recommendations.md

 ## CI/CD
  1. Added Github Actions to execute Gradle build and test
- 2. Added GA to perform Test Coverage analysis
+ 2. Added Gradle jacoco plugin and Github Actions to perform Test Coverage analysis

+## Application
+ 1. References springdoc in config, but doesn't include it in gradle
+ 2. No security

 ## Larger Initiatives
  1. Refactor with clean-architecture design